Home

 How to learn to solo fast.

-The pentatonic guitar scales.
+There are 5 pentatonic scale shapes you need to know.
 If there is one piece of wisdom I can give you on learning to play the Blues or Rock guitar is that learning these scales and getting them under your fingers is the quickest way to sound impressive on a guitar.

 How to learn the guitar pentatonic scales

-A C D etc. are the notes atarting on the 5Th fret of the fretboard in regular tuning.
+A C D etc. are the notes starting on the 5Th fret of the fretboard in regular tuning.

 1 4 1 etc. suggested fingering, you can use what feels natural to you